Heraion of Argos: 8th and 7th century BCE

+6th century BCE

-Coulton dated the long stoa of the Heraion to be from the late 7th to 6th century B.C.E. in 1976.
+Coulton dated the long stoa of the Heraion to be from the late 7th to 6th century BCE in 1976.
 The long stoa, also called the North Stoa, measures 62.10 x 9.20 m.
-Additionally, Coulton dated a smaller stoa, the North-East Building, to be from around the middle of the 6th century B.C.E.
+Additionally, Coulton dated a smaller stoa, the North-East Building, to be from around the middle of the 6th century BCE.
 The North-East Building, measuring 20.60 x 6.90 m, is to the east of the larger North Stoa.
 Billot suggests in his 1997 work that Argos also built the West Building, a gathering space, during this century.
-However, Miller's work in 1973 puts this building's construction in the last half of the fifth century or later, according to a hypothesized order of construction.
+However, Miller's work in 1973 puts this building's construction in the last half of the 5th century or later, according to a hypothesized order of construction.
 The West Building still retains a main peristyle with two rows of columns to the east, south, and west.
 To the North of the building, there are three rooms with a shared hallway that connects other rooms from the west and main part of the building.
 There are cuttings for couch space, suggesting that these three rooms functioned as a space for dining and socializing.